2 years ~ Evenings & Weekends ~ Full-time enrollment, 12 hours per semester

 48 Credit Hours ~ Part-time options available

-Concentrations allow students to specialize in health care, spiritual direction or spiritual formation.
-Students in a concentration take all of their required courses with their MSF peers while using elective courses for the concentration.
-Students who complete the concentration graduate with a transcript that indicates completion of the Concentration.
+This degree allows students to specialize in Healthcare Chaplaincy, Spiritual Direction, or Spiritual Formation tracks.
+Students take all of their required courses with their MSF peers while using elective courses for the tracks.

 MSF Program Goals

 Through core courses in Biblical studies, history, theology, and ethics, as well as an in-depth study of issues in and approaches to spiritual direction and formation, students will achieve objectives in three areas:

 - Being: increase self-awareness and develop habits of reflection that will further personal spiritual formation and/or professional development as a spiritual director.
 Students will show evidence of growth in this area by completing a minimum of six spiritual direction sessions and submitting a reflection essay on their personal and spiritual growth.

 - Knowing: The student will demonstrate proficient knowledge of the canonical areas, with particular attention to Anglican and Episcopal perspectives.

 - Doing: They will be prepared to exercise leadership in the church and in the public square, bringing the tradition to bear on the challenges of the contemporary world as they proclaim the gospel of Jesus Christ and carry out Jesus’ ministry of healing and reconciliation.